• Heart

 LDL cholesterol is often called bad cholesterol for a reason.
 It builds up in artery walls and forms plaques that can block blood flow.
 When those plaques rupture, they can trigger heart attacks or strokes.

 Lowering LDL reduces the amount of cholesterol available to form those plaques.
-Over time, it can also help stabilize existing plaques, making them less likely to break apart.
+Over time, it can also help stabilize existing plaques, reducing their likelihood of breaking apart.
 This double effect explains why deeper reductions bring stronger protection.

 The Ez-PAVE trial also showed that benefits were consistent across different patient groups.
 Age, gender, and baseline risk did not change the overall trend.
 This suggests that aggressive LDL lowering works broadly, not just in a narrow set of patients.

 Doctors in the trial used a mix of treatments to reach these low levels.
 High-intensity statins formed the base, often combined with ezetimibe or PCSK9 inhibitors.
-These newer drugs help the liver remove LDL cholesterol more efficiently from the bloodstream.
+These newer drugs help the liver remove LDL cholesterol from the bloodstream more efficiently.

 There May Be No “Too Low” Point